-There are two demo projects included in the OPUS Projektor, the ISOBUS project has ample and the Welcome Project of the project of the Nelcome Project of the
+There are three demo projects included in the OPUS Projektor, the ISOBUS project sample, the ISOBUS Ready Project and the Welcome Project and the Welcome Project.

 With the Welcome Project, if you bought a device with ISO in the article number, you can test the UT functionality directly out of the box.
 Just check the necessary configuration to prepare the device so it can show the UT content properly.
+The ISOBUS Ready Project is installed on ISO devices by default.